I’ve been training so much. Why isn’t it working?

 First, think of a forest full of trees and bushes.
 Each time you walk a path through that forest, it gets a little easier to get from point A to point B as you wear down the vegetation.
-If you walk that path enough, over the course of years, it becomes a freeway – virtually the only way to get where you want to go!
+If you walk that path enough, over the course of years, it becomes wide and clear and easy to travel – virtually the only way to get where you want to go!

-The connections in your dog’s brain are like that forest.
-Each time your dog performs a certain behavior (or chain of behaviors, like counter surfing) his brain is “walking a certain path.”
-If he walks that path often, that behavior not only gets easier and easier, but it can also become virtually the only way of fulfilling a need – it gets him from point A to point B with the least amount of difficulty.
+The neural connections in your dog, cat, or bird’s brain are like that forest.
+Each time your pet performs a certain behavior, his brain is “walking a certain path.”
+If he walks that path often, the neurons in his brain literally re-wire themselves to be better at that behavior.
+This means that that behavior not only gets easier and easier, but it can also become virtually the only way of fulfilling a need – it gets him from point A to point B with the least amount of difficulty.
 Why take the back roads when you can take the freeway?
-This is called the Rehearsal Effect, and it’s what makes early intervention in training so important!
+This is called the Rehearsal Effect, and it’s what makes early intervention in dog, cat, and parrot training so important!

-What we’re trying to do with training is carve a new path through that forest.
-In rehearsing a new behavior, a new means to an end, your dog begins to walk a new path over and over – and the more opportunity to practice your dog has, the more this new pathway grows, until it becomes the new “freeway” – an easy and effective path to take.
+What we’re trying to do with our training is carve a new path through that forest.
+In rehearsing a new behavior, a new means to an end, your pet begins to walk a new path over and over – and the more opportunity to practice your pet has, the more this new pathway grows, until it becomes the new “freeway” – an easy and effective path to take.

 Now, here’s the trick.
-If you don’t stop using the old freeway and give it a chance to disintegrate, it will still be there in the background, enticing your dog into relapsing!
-That is why so many training programs fail.
-Behavior management is essential in training – you must be creative and proactive in preventing your dog from “practicing” unwanted behavior.
-Each time your dog has a “relapse,” he is maintaining that old pathway.
+If you don’t stop using the old freeway and give it a chance to disintegrate, it will still be there in the background, enticing your pet into relapsing!
+That is why so many do-it-yourself training programs fail.
+Behavior management is essential in training – you must be creative and proactive in preventing your pet from “practicing” the unwanted behavior.
+Each time your dog, cat, or bird has a “relapse,” he is maintaining that old pathway.

 Don’t let them practice what you don’t want them to perfect.